First prize: £200 Second prize: £100 Third prize: £50

 - Your entry should be an unpublished, original story on any theme of up to 2000 words (previous publication includes via internet or independent press).

-- Do not put your name or any other identifying information on your story but do give it a suitable title.
+- Do not put your name or any other identifying information on your story (including in headers/footers) but do give it a suitable title.
 Titles should be both appropriate and interesting.